Sandpaper: Grit sizes

-Grit size refers to the size of the particles of abrading materials embedded in the sandpaper.
-These measurements are determined by the amount of the abrasive material that can fit through a square inch filter.
+Sandpaper grit is the size of the abrasive particles attached to the back of the sandpaper.
+People determine grit by counting the number of abrasive particles that pass through a mesh screen.
+This screen covers one square inch.
+Manufacturers use special sifting tools.
+This equipment sorts the abrasive particles by size.
+They do this by using several filters, with each one getting a bit finer.
+This system is in place to maintain consistency across different companies.
+Size of a grit is roughly equal to 2/3 inch divided by "grit size" number.
+For example "100" grit sandpaper has particle size near 0.160 mm (= 0.0064 inch).
 Several standards have been established for grit size.
 These standards establish not only the average grit size, but also the allowable variation from the average.
 The two most common are the United States CAMI (Coated Abrasive Manufacturers Institute, now part of the Unified Abrasives Manufacturer's Association) and the European FEPA (Federation of European Producers of Abrasives) "P" grade.
 The FEPA system is the same as the ISO 6344 standard.
 Other systems used in sandpaper include the Japanese Industrial Standards Committee (JIS), the micron grade (generally used for very fine grits).
 Cheaper sandpapers may sometimes only use descriptive nomenclature such as "coarse", "medium" and "fine" without referring to any standard.

-The following table, compiled from the references at the bottom, compares the CAMI and "P" designations with the average grit size in micrometres (µm).